PROJECT SPACE: Public and Private Sphere

 - Choose one physical space and one digital space from the list below.
 We will do a draw to determine the spaces for each group.

 - Visit the physical space; observe, take notes, take pictures, videos, or interview of people in those spaces.
+You can also interview people about those spaces.

 - Examine your digital spaces and also take notes, screen shots, and videos.